How to Setup a $2750 Saltwater Aquarium

-And so, without getting scientific, there are three types of filtration that work together to complete the total filtration of your saltwater aquarium.
-These types of filtration are:
+In basic terms, there are three types of filtration that work together to ensure the overall health of your saltwater aquarium:

-If you decide that you want to get the highest quality filter media for your saltwater aquarium, we have listed what we think are the best options for the three types of filtration!
-Also, you will need filter media bags to put it in, you can buy that here.
+If you prefer to opt for the highest quality filter media instead of the supplied items, we’ve listed what we believe to be the best options for the three types of filtration.
+Additionally, you’ll need a filter media bag, which you can easily find here.

 RO/DI Water Filter

-Since this his a high-tech saltwater aquarium build, we expect you to eventually have a decent load of corals.
-Thus, we went with a salt-mix that contains elevated water parameters designed for a system with all kind of corals.
-With this salt, you are getting a head start and setting it up for success!
+Since this is a high-tech saltwater aquarium build, and we expect you to eventually have a diverse range of corals, we’ve chosen a salt mix that contains elevated water parameters specifically designed for a system with various types of corals.
+With this salt mix, you’ll be giving your aquarium a head start and setting it up for success!

 Gravel Vacuum / Siphon

-Most saltwater aquariums house tropical organisms that need a stable temperature between 77-82 degrees Fahrenheit.
-Unless your house is constantly in that temperature range, you will need a heater to keep you aquarium inhabitants healthy and happy.
-In the case you do live in a really hot climate, you may need to get a fan to actually cool your aquarium instead!
+Most saltwater aquariums house tropical organisms that thrive in a stable temperature range between 77-78 degrees Fahrenheit.
+Unless your house maintains that temperature consistently, you’ll need a heater to ensure the well-being of your aquatic friends.
+On the other hand, if you live in a very hot climate, you might require a fan to cool your aquarium instead.

-Based on personal experience, reputation, and cost we recommend the Eheim Jager TruTemp 100 Watt aquarium heater.
-It is also a good idea to potentially have two heaters at 75 and 50 Watts, this way you have less risk of a critical heating failure.
-It is a favorite of many saltwater aquarium hobbyists, and has always remained affordable!
+Based on personal experience, reputation, and cost, we highly recommend the Eheim Jager TruTemp 100 Watt aquarium heater.
+It’s a favorite among many saltwater aquarium hobbyists and remains budget-friendly.

 Water Test Kit

-A basic test kit is a must have tool for a saltwater aquarium hobbyist.
-It is most useful at the start of your aquarium, so you can test for when the nitrogen cycle is complete.
+Having a basic test kit is essential for any saltwater aquarium hobbyist.
+It proves most useful at the beginning of your aquarium journey, allowing you to test for the completion of the nitrogen cycle.

 Calcium / Alkalinity Test Kit